 More information on 2021 Personal Tax and T-Slip filing deadlines will be coming within the next few weeks.
 We will be setting this year’s in-office deadlines assuming the standard filing deadlines but of course, if there is an extension – we will let you know.
 With restricted office access, we would greatly appreciate it if you would consider using our electronic file transfer system this year (see “File Transfer” tab on our website, www.alvaresmcleod.com).
 It will be much quicker and easier for our staff to access electronic records rather than paper records.

 As always, please let us know if you have any questions or concerns regarding your file or our new protocols and how they might affect you.

 If you have any concerns about A&M invoices currently outstanding or costs associated with upcoming work you need to be done, please reach out to a partner, we will be handling these concerns on a case by case basis.

 Alvares & McLeod LLP

-Business Credit Availability Program
+Business Credit Availability Program (CEBA)